MADiff: Motion-Aware Mamba Diffusion Models for Hand Trajectory Prediction on Egocentric Videos: Proposed Method

 where $D_\text{dis}(\cdot)$ represents the Euclidean distance between predicted hand waypoints and ground-truth ones, and $\tilde{H}_t$ denotes the output of the trajectory decoder with $\mathcal{F}$ as input.
 Moreover, we design two new loss functions, angle loss and length loss, to supervise our MADiff during the training process.
 As depicted in Fig.~\ref{fig:angle_loss}, the two predicted hand trajectories have the same displacement error, while the right case seems to be worse than the left one since it has ambiguous \textit{directionality} with large angle errors, and unreasonable \textit{stability} with large length errors.
 We argue that directionality and stability jointly reveal the causality and underlying human intention in the hand trajectory prediction task.
 Besides, they implicitly correspond to the potential physical model of hand motion and continuity constraints, closely associated with human habits.
 To promote the model capturing directionality and stability better, we propose the trajectory angle loss and length loss as follows:

-where $D_\text{cos}(\cdot)$ and $D_\text{L2}(\cdot)$ represent the cosine similarity and L2 norm of the two input vectors respectively.
-The total loss function supervising the training process of MADiff is the weighted sum of all the above-mentioned losses, which is depicted in Sec.~\ref{sec:loss_total} of the supplementary material.
-The significant effectiveness of our proposed new losses is experimentally demonstrated in Sec.~\ref{sec:abla_on_loss}.
+where $D_\text{cos}(\cdot)$ and $D_\text{L2}(\cdot)$ represent the cosine similarity and L2 norm of two input vectors respectively. \myblue{The total loss function to supervise MADiff is the weighted sum of all the above losses, depicted in Sec.~\myblue{A} of the supplementary material.
+The effectiveness of our new losses is experimentally demonstrated in Sec.~G of the supplementary material.}